Brighton and Hove: Brighton

 Brighton has been the most populous settlement in Sussex since at least the 17th century, and a town hall and evidence of citizen's control over town affairs predates 1580.
 The original parish of Brighton covered what is today much of central Brighton.
 The parish border ran from Little Western Street and Boundary Passage in the west, to Whitehawk Road in the east, and roughly followed the Old Shoreham Road and Bear Road to the north.
 The Reform Act 1832 created the parliamentary constituency of Brighton.
 Brighton obtained a royal charter for incorporation in 1854 and was organised into six wards: Park, Pavilion, Pier, St Nicholas, St Peter, and West.
 The ward of Preston was added in 1873, expanding Brighton to the north.
 In 1889 Brighton attained county borough status.

 The Brighton Corporation Act 1927 added the settlements of Ovingdean and Rottingdean, as well as western parts of Falmer, Patcham and West Blatchington.
-These reforms expanded the Brighton the north and west dramatically.
-Between 1920 and 1950 housing estates were developed in Woodingdean, Moulsecoomb, Bevendean, and Whitehawk increasing the population of the town substantially.
+These reforms expanded Brighton north and west dramatically.
+Between 1920 and 1950, housing estates were developed in Woodingdean, Moulsecoomb, Bevendean, and Whitehawk, increasing the population of the town substantially.
 As a result, the number of wards had by now increased to 19.
 The rest of Falmer, Coldean and the parish of Stanmer were added to Brighton by the Brighton Extension Act 1951, completing the northward extension of the town.
 A final expansion of the town's boundaries was approved in 1968, incorporating reclaimed land from the sea for the Brighton Marina project.

 Brighton was split into two parliamentary constituencies in 1950.
 The first, Brighton Pavilion, covers the centre and north of the town.
 The second, Brighton Kemptown, covers the east of the town.
 The latter has since expanded further east to include the neighbouring towns of East Saltdean, Telscombe Cliffs, and Peacehaven, all of which are administratively within the adjacent Lewes District.
 Brighton became a municipal borough as a result of the Local Government Act 1972, losing unitary control of town affairs to East Sussex County Council.
 This reform was later followed by a reduction of wards to 16 in 1983.
 Brighton Borough Council remained under this structure until unification with Hove.